Moldova national under-19 football team

 The Moldova national under-19 football team represents Moldova in international football at this age level and is controlled by the Moldovan Football Federation, the governing body for football in Moldova.
 The team competes to qualify for the UEFA European Under-19 Championship held every year.
 Since the establishment of the Moldovan under-19 team, the under-19 side has never reached a final tournament of the UEFA European Under-19 Championship.
-Players born on or after 1 January 2005 are eligible for the 2024 UEFA European Under-19 Championship qualification.
-They are currently coached by Alexandru Guzun.
+Players born on or after 1 January 2007 are eligible for the 2026 UEFA European Under-19 Championship qualification.
+They are currently coached by Ștefan Stoica.

+Results and fixtures

+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.